Cham dance: Mongolia

-Tsam (Mongolian: Цам) dance was not introduced to Mongolia until the early 19th century, however it rapidly gained popularity and visibility with celebrations such as the Tsam festival.
+Tsam (Mongolian: Цам) dance was not introduced to Mongolia until the early 19th century, however it rapidly gained popularity and visibility with celebrations such as the Tsam festival and the opera Tale of the Moon Cuckoo.
 Tsam came to incorporate both tantric and older, shamanistic elements of dance.
 It became a significant part of Buddhism in Mongolia before it was banned under communist rule in 1924.
 The Stalinist purges in Mongolia destroyed over 700 monasteries, killed tens of thousands of Mongolian monks and lamas, and forcibly laicized thousands more monks.
 The mass murder of so much of Mongolia's monastic culture seriously threatened the tsam dance with extinction, as few practitioners survived the purges.
 With the dissolution of the Soviet Union in 1991 and the introduction of a new constitution permitting religious practices, the practice and performance of tsam dancing has grown enormously.
 Many of the costumes and masks used for tsam dances survived Soviet purges of monasteries and temples by being buried, hidden, or stored in museums such as the Choijin Lama Temple Museum.

 Tibet

 Tibetans usually perform chams to large audiences during the Monlam Prayer Festival.
+A group of around fifteen Buddhist monks performing a "devil dance" at the Rongbuk Monastery in 1922, watched by a large crowd of Tibetans and the Rongbuk Lama, is featured in Part III of the black and white silent film "Climbing Mt.
+Everest" (for around 10 minutes, starting 39 minutes into the film).